-This substance comes from an herb that humans have been using internally for millennia to treat invaders like cold and flu bugs and externally for all kinds of skin conditions: oil of oregano.
+This solution comes from an herb that humans have been using internally for millennia to treat invaders like cold and flu bugs and externally for all kinds of skin conditions: oil of oregano.
 It is important to note that oregano oil should not be taken internally or applied topically to children, infants, and pregnant or nursing mothers.

 The oregano plant comes in many varieties and strengths and is known by different names depending on where it grows and its smell and taste.
 Oregano plants that are harvested for the medicinal oil are usually from Greece or Turkey.

 Oregano oil is one of the herbal remedies that the medical community ignores.
-It not only relieves symptoms for all kinds of skin rashes, including eczema and other forms of dermatitis, but it also helps with cold and flu viruses.
+It not only relieves symptoms of all kinds of skin rashes, including eczema and other forms of dermatitis, but it also helps with cold and flu viruses.

-The active ingredients in regano oil, carvacrol and thymol, work together to fight all kinds of infections and conditions that are hard to treat.
+The active ingredients in oregano oil, carvacrol and thymol, work together to fight all kinds of infections and conditions that are hard to treat.
 Shopping online will turn up the best deals on premium oregano oil products.
 It’s important to check the concentration of carvacrol before buying oregano oil from any online vendor.

 If the carvacrol concentration is less then 75%, buy from another vendor.
 Ideally, the concentration should be 80% or higher.
 Companies selling the best mixtures usually sell bottles of the oil with an 85% concentration of carvacrol or higher.

-All brands Are Not the Same
+All Brands Are Not Created Equal

 The brand I use—North American Oreganol—was recommended by a friend who had been using it for years with excellent results.
-It has helped me get rid of colds, skin problems, toenail fungus and an assortment of weird viruses I picked up at my teaching job.
+It has helped me get rid of colds, skin problems, toenail fungus, and an assortment of weird viruses I picked up at my teaching job.
 I would not have known to pick that particular brand unless it was pointed out to me.

 My rule of thumb with Amazon or any other site selling health products, or any product for that matter, is the following: It should have at least 25 reviews.
 They should be verified reviews from people who've actually bought it.

 And, the product should have an overall ranking of 4.5 stars or higher on a scale of 1–5.
-I use these guidelines myself, and have not had any problems purchasing health products from Amazon or any of the other health supplement sites.
+I use these guidelines myself and have not had any problems purchasing health products from Amazon or any of the other health supplement sites.

-To make sure you won’t have a bad reaction to the oregano oil, you can treat your eczema rash by applying one or two drops of the oil mixture on to a small patch of skin.
-You can expect it to burn and tingle for a little while, but the slight burning sensation should go away after about a half hour.
+To make sure you won’t have a bad reaction to the oregano oil, you can treat your eczema rash by applying one or two drops of the oil mixture onto a small patch of skin.
+You can expect it to burn and tingle for a little while, but the slight burning sensation should go away after about a half-hour.
 If you find the burning is unbearable, it’s easy enough to wash off.